esheldon/xshear/README.md

 format of source catalogs
 -----------------------
 ```
 The format is white-space delimited ascii.
+The columns contained
+depend on the configuration.

-When using point photozs
-(sigmacrit_style=1) the format is the following
+When using point photozs (sigmacrit_style=1) the format is the following

     For shear_style=1 (using simple reduced shear style)
         ra dec g1 g2 weight z